3SigmaTech/3sigma-logo/README.md

 ![Circles Zoomed In](/man/img/circles-punched-in.svg "Three circles - zoomed in")

-I want the area where those circles intersect to be one point - just touching, not passing eachother like they are here (albeit barely).
+I want the area where those circles intersect to be one point - just touching, not passing each other like they are here (albeit barely).
 We also need to know our "connection points" to draw the lines between the edges of the circles.
 It's time to "math this out".